 We cannot tax our economy back to life.
 The only way our state is going to have the revenue to support even the most basic government functions is if we jump-start our small businesses.
 We cannot expect entrepreneurs to start new businesses in our state unless we eliminate all the burdensome and unnecessary barriers to entry.

 “I will cut every penny of corporate welfare before I touch one penny of the social safety net.” – Rand Paul

-The RI Commerce Corporation will tell you that they are “promoting economic growth that would not otherwise happen without their intervention.”
+The RI Commerce Corporation will tell you that they are promoting economic growth that would not otherwise happen without their intervention.
 In reality, they are merely treating the symptoms of Rhode Island’s terrible business climate instead of focusing on the root causes.
 At best, local businesses will start and remain viable until the benefits run out.
-More commonly, out-of-state businesses move a small office and transferable personnel to Rhode Island and bleed us dry.
+More commonly, out-of-state businesses move a small office and transferable personal to Rhode Island and bleed us dry.
 At worst, political insiders and special interests receive special dispensation as a reward for campaign contributions and political favors.

-The sad truth is the millions of dollars given away by our state to corporations take away from social services for the individuals who are actually in need.
-Organic small business growth, incentivised by a business-friendly environment, will have a much greater impact to create more jobs and help struggling Rhode Islanders than the one-off economic development programs sponsored by the state.
-What better way is there to lift people out of poverty and government dependence than to give them the opportunity to start or work for a small business growing in our state?
+Each year, millions of dollars are given away to corporations who siphon resources away from education funding and social services for individuals who are actually in need.
+Organic small business growth, incentivized by a business-friendly environment, have the opposite impact by creating more jobs and helping struggling Rhode Islanders than the one-off economic development programs sponsored by the state.
+What better way is there to lift people out of this recession, out of poverty, and away from government dependence, then to give them the opportunity to start your own, or to start working for small business growth in our state?